Tips for Saving Money During PCS Season

 Don’t Go Crazy With Food

-Ideally, your temporary lodging would have a kitchen.
-This will allow you to grocery shop and make food there instead of eating out at every meal.
+Does your Temporary Lodging Facility feature a kitchen?
+Using it can be a money-saving alternative to constantly eating out while on the road.
 All of that adds up, especially with a large family.
 You also want to make sure that if you are moving back to the United States after time overseas you don’t go crazy with all the restaurants you had missed when you were overseas.
 If you are driving across the country as a part of your PCS, try packing sandwiches and plenty of snacks instead of buying food at restaurants along the way.

 Make a Budget